Skip to content

 The Circuit Court Family Law Civil Division is responsible for the review, processing, computer data entry and calendaring of legal documents pertaining to family law.
 Family law has jurisdiction over domestic relation matters such as, dissolution of marriage, annulment, adoptions, emancipation, paternity, change of name, domestic and repeat violence, child or spouse support, proceedings to terminate parental rights, and foreign judgments.
 The Family Law Division provides customer service over the counter and on the telephone regarding the filing of legal documents, and providing information pertaining to other family law agencies and their operations.

-For your convenience, additional information concerning Florida family laws and opinions may be found at the following website: www.flcourts.org.
+For your convenience, additional information concerning Florida family laws and opinions may be found at the following website: www.flcourts.gov.
 Family law forms may be purchased in the Clerk’s Office or may be found at the following website: FLCourts.org Forms Page.
-The Florida Supreme Court website may be found at www.floridasupremecourt.org.
+The Florida Supreme Court website may be found at www.floridasupremecourt.gov.

 If you have a question or would like more information, please contact or visit our office.
 We can be reached at (850) 674-4545 from 8:00am to 4:00pmCST, Monday – Friday, and are located in room 130 at the Calhoun County Courthouse, 20859 Central Ave.
 East, Room 130, Blountstown, Florida 32424